To be eligible for payment under the program, you must be:

 - Emergency Medicine Crisis Management

-- Intermediate and/or Advanced Clinical Emergency Managment Program (CEMP) workshops
+- Intermediate and/or Advanced Clinical Emergency Management Program (CEMP) workshops

 - HWQLD Rural Emergency Medicine Workshop